Home ยป Recipes ยป Course ยป Breakfast

 • Pinch of salt – helps bring out the sweetness

-• Cinnamon – add a seasonal twist by adding pumpkin pie spice or chai spice instead
+• Ground cinnamon – add a seasonal twist by adding pumpkin pie spice or chai spice instead

 • Nuts – I did 1/4 cup almonds and approximately 1/8 cup cashews and 1/8 cup pumpkin seeds but you can use whatever you like.
 Sunflower seeds